TencentARC/ArcNerf/docs/datasets.md

 extract video into images.
 Will write data to `cfgs.dir.data_dir/Capture/scene_name`
 - video_path: actual video path
 - scene_name: specify the scene name.
 Image will be written to `cfgs.dir.data_dir/Capture/scene_name/images`.
 - video_downsample: downsample video frames by such factor.
-By default `15`.
+By default `1`.
 - image_downsample: downsample each frame by such factor.
-By default `4`.
+By default `1`.
+We suggest you to run extract/colmap on full image size and length to allow more accurate pose estimation.
+You can reduce the image for training by setting config in dataset.
 ### Colmap Run_poses
 You should install [colmap](https://colmap.github.io/) by yourself.
 We provide python script for processing. you can follow `scripts/data_process.sh` to use `run_poses` to get colmap with poses and dense reconstruction.